 Open Austin members brainstormed a list of priorities for using data to improve public services, mostly at the city level.

-- A new advocacy agenda for engagement with city government is in the draft stage.
-These objectives should be aligned with Austin’s Open Government Partnership commitments to transparency, accountability, and civic participation.
-Share suggestions and comments here.
+- Open Austin’s and Austin Tech Alliance’s joint 2018 Advocacy Agenda.
+These objectives are aligned with Austin’s Open Government Partnership commitments to transparency, accountability, and civic participation.

 - Open Austin 2016 Advocacy Agenda

 In every City of Austin election since 2011, Open Austin submitted a policy questionnaire to all the candidates.
 We ask for their response on a variety of open government and important civic tech issues.
 We do not endorse candidates, but we do encourage voters to be informed on candidate positions.

 - 2016 Austin City Council Candidate Questionnaire

 Resources for Advocacy

 - City of Austin Open Data Portal (data.austintexas.gov) - Provides datasets published by the City, as well as reporting and visualization tools that operate on these datasets.